LiviuCP/goToScriptsPython/README.md

 a.
 Ensure you have Python 3 installed (on Mac OS install Anaconda).
 Check whether /usr/bin/python3 exists.
 Minimum required Python version is 3.6.
 b.
 Create an alias for /usr/bin/python3 [absolute_path_of_cloned_repo]/goto_app.py in .bashrc.
 On Mac OS after installing Anaconda it is sufficient to enter keyword python instead of /usr/bin/python3 in the alias.
 c.
 Open a new terminal window/tab and start using the functionality by executing the command alias mentioned at previous point.
 d.
 Before shutting down the machine, in order to prevent forceful terminal closure, exit the script by entering the exit key (character '!') and pressing ENTER.
-Do not close by using CTRL+C as this will trigger a keyboard interrupt error.
+Alternatively the CTRL+C or CTRL+D keyboard combination can be used.

 4. KNOWN ISSUES/BUGS